 The Lapland longspur shares the tundra nesting grounds with the snow bunting, but winters slightly further south.
 Curiously, the distribution map at allaboutbirds.com shows them as passing through New Hampshire in migration, but remaining through the winter in Vermont and in coastal Maine.
 They are even more abundant than snow buntings, but you are less likely to seem them locally.

 While the breeding males have distinctive black and brown markings, these are lost in the fall and the winter birds are among the least distinctive of the sparrow-like species.
 Field marks include a dark line that arcs back from the eye, down and then forward and a rusty patch on the wings.
-It is there proclivity for being out in the middle of a cut-over field in the worst winter weather that will most readily distinguish them from ordinary sparrows.
+It is their proclivity for being out in the middle of a cut-over field in the worst winter weather that will most readily distinguish them from ordinary sparrows.

 The horned lark is not confined to tundra like the previous two species, but is also found throughout the center of the continent as a breeder with a range extending eastward into southern Vermont.
 It is seen in New Hampshire only as a winter bird, where it will join the buntings in the winter fields.